joereynolds/Mr-Figs/docs/figbugs.md

 - [] Bombs should only update when I move. i.e. I can mash the arrows really quick and only move one tile but the bomb will have counted down multiple steps
 - [] A bomb can destroy multiple blocks that are in a row.
 This should not work, it should be similar to Bomberman
 - [] Bombs shouldn't pass through solids
-- [] The game should pause when we press 'esc'
 - [] You can survive an explosion if you're standing on the bomb when it goes off.
 This is probably because no 'explosion particles' are hitting you .
 To fix this maybe check for collision against the bomb itself when it goes off?
 - [] the trigger() function for Triggerable objects gets called 4 times perkeypress instead of once.